How To Melt Ice Without Damaging Concrete?

 Also, if salt comes in contact with metal, such as the frames on your patio furniture, it can cause corrosion and rust.
 Fortunately, there is an ice melt for concrete that is a safe alternative to using salt that you can try to stay safe this winter.

-Let us explore the ways on how to melt ice without damaging the concrete.
+Let us explore the ways how to melt ice without damaging the concrete.

 - 5 Tips on How to Melt Ice on Concrete